liviuvoicu/oauth_for_okta_automation/README.md

-# Oauth For Okta Automation Sample
+# OAuth For Okta Automation Sample

-This project has been created for whoever wants to troubleshoot O4O issues and doesn't yet have an application to do so.
+This project has been created for whoever wants to troubleshoot O4O (OAuth for Okta) issues and doesn't yet have an application to do so.

 ## NOTE!